2022-2025 Transportation Improvement Program Development

 Data Resources: A TIP Data Tool and other associated data to assist sponsors in filling out applications is located on the FY2022-2025 TIP data resources webpage.

 Applications Received/Public Comments: One application was received: Deer Trail Multimodal Path: US-40 from Pine St. to Burton Ave.
-The DRCOG committees and Board are anticipated to review and take action in September.
+The DRCOG Board approved funding for this project in September 2022.

 _____________________________________________________________________________________________